Nainika1105/My-Portfolio/README.md

 # My-Portfolio
-This is my portfolio projecy
+This is my portfolio project